“Nobody Died At Sandy Hook”

 By: James Fetzer

-So while this version of his biography states that Paul “has for years worked with law enforcement in implementing successful anti-drug and anti-gang awareness” and he “has been trained by law enforcement in drug, alcohol recognition and has utilized his training to identify several thousand adults and students who were under the influence”, the only mention of “safety” comes from the time he allegedly spent “as a county School Attendance and Review Board (SARB) Chairman and served on Governor Schwarzenegger’s ‘Cyber Safety’ committee representing the Association of California School Administrators through the Department of Consumer Affairs, which partnered with the California Coalition for Children’s Internet Safety to help parents and community leaders protect children from predators in the online world.”
-I guess that sounds kind of relevant, right?
-Sort of?
-But in the committee’s own literature, it only lists him as a moderator for a “Role of Schools in the Online World” workshop.
-His name is nowhere to be found in the committee list.
-Even if it were (and again, it’s not), I’m not entirely sure how relevant something like that would be to the mass murder of elementary school children.
+According to his questionable bio, Paul claims he “has for years worked with law enforcement in implementing successful anti-drug and anti-gang awareness” and “has been trained by law enforcement in drug, alcohol recognition and has utilized his training to identify several thousand adults and students who were under the influence.”
+His only mention of “safety,” however, appears to come from time allegedly spent as a county School Attendance and Review Board Chairman (though I could find no evidence of this) and as a member of “Governor Schwarzenegger’s ‘Cyber Safety’ committee representing the Association of California School Administrators through the Department of Consumer Affairs”.
+However, the committee’s own materials list him only as a workshop moderator; his name missing from any official membership list.
+Even if he were listed, it’s hard to see how being a member of an internet safety committee would qualify him as an expert on the mass murder of elementary school children.

 “We had an individual who was trying to blow up the school, our school, at the time.
 In a similar fashion to what was a predicted bomb threat that occurred at Columbine three days before the Columbine shooting, and that’s how we kind of got in touch with the Columbine people.
 They got in touch with us because it turned out to be a similar neo-Nazi group that was related to the Trenchcoat Mafia, of all people.”